The Delabole British Legion.

 A look to the future

 The Church still aims to grow both numerically and spiritually and to continue developing shared village events and our ecumenical relationships with the wider Christian village family.
 Working with the young of the village continues to be a focus.
-We look forward to welcoming a new parish priest.
+We have been pleased to welcome our new parish priest, Rev Angela Cooper.

 Delabole Horticultural Society